Lyon Auvergne-rhone-alpes, France Travel Guide

 Discover small, boutique shops and galleries, especially in Croix-Rousse and areas off the main shopping streets.
 They sell unique local crafts and goods.

 Venture into not as touristy areas for authentic local eateries or "bouchons" where residents go.
-These often offer great value and genuine Lyonnaise hospitality.
+These often offer good value for money and genuine Lyonnaise hospitality.

 Take a leisurely walk or bike ride along the renovated banks of the Rhône and Saône.
-Enjoy the scenery and urban green spaces.
+Enjoy the scenery plus metropolitan green spaces.

-Book a river cruise on GetYourGuideImmerse yourself in the local culture at markets like Marché Saint-Antoine Célestins, where you can locate fresh fruits and vegetables and regional delicacies.
+Book a river cruise on GetYourGuideImmerse yourself in the local culture at markets like Marché Saint-Antoine Célestins, where you can locate fresh fruits and greens and regional delicacies.

 Beyond the famous Mur des Canuts, Lyon features numerous large-scale frescoes and trompe-l'œil murals throughout its districts.